typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

         request_status INTEGER;
         response_message TEXT;
     BEGIN
-        -- Create a temporary table with the rows to be updated CREATE TEMP TABLE updated_rows ON COMMIT DROP AS SELECT product_id
+        -- Create lock, so that only one instance of the function can -- be run at a time.
+If multiple syncs happen at the same time while -- rows are actively being updated, a race condition can occur that causes -- Typesense to receive stale data.
+        SELECT pg_try_advisory_xact_lock(lock_key) INTO is_locked;
+        IF NOT is_locked THEN
+            RAISE EXCEPTION 'Could not lock.
+Other job in process';
+        END IF;

+        -- Update the products in the temporary table as synced.
+        -- The values in the temporary table will be sent to Typesense.
+        -- The update will automatically be undone if the function fails
-          FROM public.products_sync_tracker
+        UPDATE public.products_sync_tracker
+        SET is_synced = TRUE
         WHERE is_synced = FALSE
-          LIMIT 40;
+        LIMIT 40
+        RETURNING product_id
+        INTO TEMPORARY TABLE updated_rows ON COMMIT DROP;

         SELECT
             COUNT(product_id)